ajs17/memills/content/people/mills-edward-hallock-1819-family/gould-ellen.md

 weight: 7
 ---

 Ellen Jane (Andrews) Predmore Gould, born 27 Mar 1848, died 31 Oct 1929.
-Ellen lived in the Mills home, possibly for over a decade, to help care for Hannah and to help Emily with the home and store.
+Ellen lived in the Mills' home, possibly for over a decade, to help care for Hannah and to help Emily with the home and store.
 She was a devoted member of Brookton Baptist Church and active in the temperance movement.

 <!--more-->